cryptsetup-reencrypt - Man Page

 This option is useful especially for reencryption of LUKS2 images put in files (auto-detection is not reliable in this scenario).

-It may also help in case active device auto-detection on particular data device does not work or report errors.
+It may also help in case active device auto-detection on a particular data device does not work or report errors.

 WARNING: Use with extreme caution!
 This may destroy data if the device is activated and/or actively used.